parshotamlal/Library-management-system-using-react/README.md

-📚 Advanced Online Library
+##Advanced Online Library##

-An advanced online library management application built with React (Vite), Redux Toolkit, and TailwindCSS.
+##An advanced online library management application built with React (Vite), Redux Toolkit, and TailwindCSS.
-It allows users to browse, add, update, and remove books with categories, ratings, and persistence using localStorage.
+It allows users to browse, add, update, and remove books with categories, ratings, and persistence using localStorage.##

-🚀 Features
+---

+##🚀 Features##

 ✅ Browse Books by category, title, and author
 ✅ Add New Books with title, author, category, description, and rating